 An academic certificate is a coherent body of coursework designed to reflect specialized expertise and signifies that a student has successfully completed a series of courses.
 Earning a certificate may provide professional advancement opportunities and build a strong foundation for future graduate study.

 A certificate consists of completing 12–15 credits.
 All courses are delivered online through Engineering Outreach (EO) and already exist in the graduate curricula.
 The following academic certificates are delivered through EO:

 All students must have completed an undergraduate degree in a related field from a regionally accredited institution with a minimum 3.0 cumulative GPA.

-Follow these steps to apply and complete this certificate:
+Follow these steps to apply and complete a certificate:

 - New Students: Students will need to apply online for admission as a Graduate Level/Academic Certificate student.